DarkHorseCorder/cbh-take-home-project/Refactoring.md

 4. Logical corrections made for easy return of value.
 5. JS-docs added for easy method redaibility.
 6. Code organized to have a cleaner and standard structure.
+7. Test cases added for different scenarios to check if the generated has matches with the expected hash.